Fran-cho/docs/chaperone.md

 ```

 #### `greetingHandle` `@type {String}`
 This can be used to customize the greeting messages that new users see.
 This is useful for setting page-specific greetings across your app.
-The `greetingHandle` should correspond to the title of the Answer you would like to use in your Ada dashboard.
+The `greetingHandle` should correspond to the title of the Answer you would like to use.

 **Example:**
 ```html